- How long to keep business tax records

 - Business licenses and permits: 3–7 years after expiration

-You must securely destroy records you no longer need to protect sensitive information and comply with data privacy laws.
-Failure to do so can result in data breaches, fines, or legal problems.
+Once retention periods expire, securely destroy records to protect sensitive information and comply with data privacy laws.
+Improper disposal creates real risks, such as data breaches, identity theft, fines, and legal problems.

-Shred all physical records with a cross-cut shredder that cuts documents into tiny, unreadable pieces for records with financial, employee, or client information.
-For digital records, use secure deletion methods that make the files unrecoverable.
+Don't just move files to the trash—use secure deletion software that makes files unrecoverable.
 If you store records in the cloud, follow your provider's deletion steps to fully remove files from their servers.
-Use a professional data destruction service for old hard drives or devices to ensure you erase all data completely.
+For old hard drives or devices, use a professional data destruction service to ensure all data is completely erased.

 Make sure to follow data protection and privacy laws such as the Gramm-Leach-Bliley Act, HIPAA (if applicable), the FTC's Disposal Rule, and state privacy laws.